The Hidden Wounds: Generational Trauma and The Mother Wound

 Common ways it shows up:

-In Your Relationship with Yourself – Self-criticism, people-pleasing, feeling "not enough or too much," struggling with boundaries, identity confusion, and frequent self-doubt.
+In Your Relationship with Yourself – Self-criticism, people-pleasing, feeling "not enough” or “too much," struggling with boundaries, identity confusion, and frequent self-doubt.
 These patterns often stem from the Mother Wound and deeper generational survival strategies

 In Romantic & Personal Relationships – Attracting emotionally unavailable partners, fear of abandonment, difficulty trusting, struggling to express needs without guilt, and repeating unhealthy relationship cycles.